-- Broadly models the continuation of the Council's services as currently provided. - Funds asset renewals per the 10-year Capital Works Program. - Initiatives expenses (budgeted savings) - Will continue to operate within the annual rate peg. - This shows that Council cannot continue beyond 2028-29 due to a lack of cash at the consolidated fund level.
+- Broadly models the continuation of the Council's services as currently provided. - Funds asset renewals per the 10-year Capital Works Program. - Initiatives expenses (budgeted savings) - will continue to operate within the annual rate peg. - This shows that Council cannot continue beyond 2028-29 due to a lack of cash without considerably reducing expenditure.